-Guest post by Aixa Perez-Prado, Senior Instruction, Florida International University
+Guest post by Aixa Perez-Prado, Senior Instructor, Florida International University

 I looked around the room in my class last week and asked my students how many were either immigrants themselves, or the children or grandchildren of immigrants.
 Every single person in the class raised a hand.
 I work in a university that is known for its diversity and large Hispanic population in the city of Miami that is known for the same.
 Yet, in this class of immigrants and their descendants, it wasn’t obvious to me that we were all so close to being geographically located somewhere else.
 Basically, if we traveled back in time not too many years, we would all be in a variety of different countries, on different continents, speaking different languages and living different lives.
 Many of my students would not even exist since their parents, immigrants from different countries themselves would have never met.